Updated April 2025

 The intent behind asking this IT interview question is to find out if the candidate is proactive about keeping their skills, refining their skills, and learning new ones.
 With technology constantly changing, IT professionals need to keep their skills up to date.

-Sample answer: “I keep my technical concepts and skills up to date by reading industry news, taking online courses, and attending conferences.”
+Sample answer: “I keep my technical concepts and skills up to date by reading industry news, staying informed through tech blogs and podcasts, taking online courses and workshops, and attending conferences.”

 2. What was one of your most challenging projects?